 Stay update.
 We suggest you to check the official information sources:

 According to the COVID-19 recent official informations, individual outdoor sports are allowed, including hiking and cycling.
-If you live close to the Rota Vicentina trails, we invite you to get to know your region through walking or cycling, always respecting the guidelines of World Health Organization and Rota Vicentina Recommendations:
+If you live close to the Rota Vicentina trails or you’re spending your holidays here, we invite you to get to know your region through walking or cycling, always respecting the guidelines of World Health Organization and Rota Vicentina Recommendations:

 – Go by yourself, with the close family or friens